Why Small Businesses Score Big when Offering Employee Benefits

 You may be surprised: Small businesses often have greater flexibility than large companies to tailor their group insurance offerings depending on their employees’ needs and priorities.

 Delta Dental of Arkansas offers four different dental and vision plans to suit your budget and preferences.
-Check us out

 Bottom line: Employee Benefits are Good for Your Small Business

-We Can Help Build your Employee Benefits Package
+We Can Help Build Your Employee Benefits Package

-We offer a specially designed portfolio of dental and vision plans to help small businesses with as few as 2 employees meet their benefit goals.
+Delta Dental of Arkansas offers a specially designed portfolio of dental and vision plans to help small businesses with as few as 2 employees meet their benefit goals.
 We deliver valuable benefits at affordable rates, eliminate complicated benefits administration and cover more than the bare minimum with rich plan designs—that’s the Delta Dental Difference®.

-• simple application
+• Simple application

-• ·no underwriting
+• No underwriting

 learn more button